Galaxy-halo internal alignments across cosmic time: Summary and conclusions

 These results suggest that, for some blue BGGs whose dynamical state has not been significantly perturbed, their stellar angular momentum progressively aligns with the dark matter angular momentum orientation, and likewise, their minor axis aligns strongly with their halo’s minor axis.
-However, on average, blue BGGs present a mild evolution towards alignment of $\theta_J$ and less so for $theta_c$.
+However, on average, blue BGGs present a mild evolution towards alignment of $\theta_J$ and less so for $\theta_c$.
 On the other hand, those with nearly random $\theta_J$ and $\theta_c$ values at $z=0$ seem to have undergone violent processes that altered both their stellar dynamics and shape orientation.

 The findings of \cite{Debattista2015} point to the infall of gas with misaligned angular momentum as a primary mechanism for perturbing the stellar angular momentum orientation, thereby maintaining a misalignment between the inner halo and the disk.
 Then, this mechanism might give rise to these latter cases.
 Those blue BGGs with anti-parallel $\theta_J$ also seem to be particular and rare systems that slightly align their minor axis with that of the halo but end up rotating in the opposite direction with respect to the halo's angular momentum.

+In the work of \cite{Romeo2022}, spectroscopic data of late-type galaxies were used to investigate the connection between their specific angular momentum and other key astrophysical properties.
+The authors found that the fraction of baryonic angular momentum relative to the angular momentum of the halo $\mathrm{j_b}/\mathrm{j_h}$ is larger for galaxies with higher baryonic mass fractions $\mathrm{M_b}/\mathrm{M_h}$, meaning that these latter tend to retain their angular momentum more effectively.
+They argue that this mass dependence reflects a complex interplay of baryonic processes, including galactic outflows driven by stellar and AGN feedback, as well as differences in the transfer of angular momentum from the gas to the halo in galaxies residing in more massive halos.
+Therefore, future studies could further investigate whether these mechanisms are connected to the alignment patterns we observe.

-Ultimately, it might be the case that once these low mass BGGs exhaust their gas supply and become quenched systems, their stellar component may gradually lose angular momentum which remains more or less aligned with the halo's spin, but this does not prevent them from evolving towards alignment with the dark matter shape.
+Ultimately, it might be the case that once low mass BGGs exhaust their gas supply and become quenched systems, their stellar component may gradually lose angular momentum which remains more or less aligned with the halo's spin, but this does not prevent them from evolving towards alignment with the dark matter shape.
 Nevertheless, other processes may also perturb red lower-mass BGGs, potentially explaining the existence of those that have nearly random $\theta_J$ and reduced minor-axis alignment at $z=0$.
 Although these are not significant enough to reverse the tendency toward alignment.

 Furthermore, blue BGGs with nearly random values of $\theta_J$ and $\theta_c$ at $z=0$ may be in a similar evolutionary stage to high-redshift BGGs that also exhibited large misalignments, but have since evolved into massive, red systems.
 These already perturbed disks might eventually become the red systems that, as we explained above, have their minor-axis orientation more strongly aligned with that of the halo, yet still retain a relatively large $\theta_J$ misalignment, due to the fact that their stellar shape is not as strongly governed by the stellar angular momentum orientation.